 An obvious oddity is that the bars are unsorted.
 Why would that be?
 When we look at the categories, we realize that there are two kinds of them:

 A sequence of age intervals and a few world regions.

 The age distribution I wouldn’t sort indeed.
 This part of each diagram is rather a vertical histogram.
 The regional values on the other hand I would absolutely sort into a top-to-bottom list.
 We have two different angles here from which we look at the same entity of respondents.
 To hold these two angles apart graphically I would use two charts on either side, not one.
 Plus “All” as a third one.

 Then the design of the bars needs fixing.
 The older values have one color, the newer values are split into that same color and red.
 This fragmentary design with double meaning for one of the colors makes it really hard to read.
 Rather go for something clear.

 In this half-way draft I have fixed the bar design and separated the category groups from each other, albeit without sorting at this point.
 But we can already see that life is getting more painful the older we get.
 Also, I have replaced the redundant horizontal grid lines with vertical ones, which give an idea of the actual numbers.

 Talking about numbers – that‘s where further issues lie.

 The other problem is on the ‘Years affected” scale, too.
 How much is the 0.15-fold of a year?
 Right.
 When one breaks down time like this, then people will drift off calculating.
 Months and days is how we subdivide a year, not decimals.
-Weeks may also work at times, but for this we will use days.
+Weeks may also work at times, but for this I will use days.

 Side note: Still unclear to me remains what ‘All’ is.
 ‘Days affected’ has increased for them, but across the age groups it has rather decreased.
 So ‘All’ cannot mean all participants.
 This calls for a clear definition of terms, otherwise credibility suffers.